-Can you wear an Apple watch in a pool?
+Can I wear my apple watch in the pool?

 You will have no problems wearing your Apple Watch when you swim in a pool as all Apple Watches from series 2 onwards are waterproof.

-Can you wear an Apple Watch in the sea?
+Can I wear my apple watch in the sea?

 An Apple Watch will be fine if you will just be swimming in the sea.

-However, Apple state that an Apple Watch should not be used for scuba diving, water skiing, or other activities involving high-velocity water such as on a jet ski.
+However, Apple state that Apple Watch models should not be used for scuba diving, water skiing, or other activities involving high-velocity water such as on a jet ski.